ci4rail/alm-service-modules/gpsfake-module/README.md

 # gpsfake-module

-`gpsfake-module` is a module provides simulated location data provided by a `gpsd` server.
+`gpsfake-module` is a module that provides simulated location data provided by a `gpsd` server.
-The `gpsfake-module` behaves like gpsd server using a real gps modem.
+The `gpsfake-module` behaves like gpsd server simulating a gps modem.
 Use the `gpsfake-module` with `alm-location-module`.

 *Note: This is based on https://github.com/knowhowlab/gpsd-nmea-simulator*